jeog/TDAmeritradeAPI/README.md

 #### Use - Python3

-1. Be sure to have built/installed the dependencies and shared library(above)
+1. be sure to have built/installed the dependencies and shared library(above)
-2. Be sure the library build(32 vs 64 bit) matches the python build
+2. be sure the library build(32 vs 64 bit) matches the python build
 3. ```user@host:~/dev/TDAmeritradeAPI/python$ python setup.py install```
     - if your ```python``` links to ```python2``` run ```python3 setup.py install``` instead
-4. Import the package or module(s):
+4. import the package or module(s):
     ```
     import tdma_api # -or-
     from tdma_api import auth     # authorization methods and objects